Earl of Derby: The Stanley creation

-The earldom was inherited by his distant relative Sir Edward Stanley, 5th Baronet, of Bickerstaffe, a descendant of a younger brother of the second Earl, who became the 11th Earl of Derby (see below for earlier history of the Baronetcy).
+The earldom was inherited by his distant relative Sir Edward Stanley, 5th Baronet, of Bickerstaffe, a descendant of a younger brother of the second Earl, who became the 11th Earl of Derby (see below for earlier history of the baronetcy).
 He had previously represented Lancashire in Parliament and after he succeeded in the earldom he served as Lord Lieutenant of Lancashire.
 Lord Derby married Elizabeth Hesketh.
 His residence was Bickerstaffe Hall near Ormskirk, Lancashire.
 The 11th Earl's younger brother was the Hon. and Rev. John Stanley, Rector of Bury Parish Church 1743–1778.
 Edward's eldest son, James, Lord Stanley, was commonly called Lord Strange.
 Edward outlived James (who died in 1771) and was succeeded by James' son Edward, the 12th Earl.
 He held political office as Chancellor of the Duchy of Lancaster and also founded The Derby horse-race.
 Lord Derby married Lady Elizabeth Hamilton, daughter of James Hamilton, 6th Duke of Hamilton.
 His second marriage was to a Drury Lane actress, Elizabeth Farren.

 The 12th Earl's first marriage produced his heir Edward, the thirteenth Earl.
 He represented Preston and Lancashire in the House of Commons and in 1832, two years before he succeeded his father, he was raised to the peerage in his own right as Baron Stanley, of Bickerstaffe in the County Palatine of Lancaster.
-Lord Derby was also a natural historian and his zoological collections founded Liverpool Museum.
+Lord Derby was also a natural historian and his zoological collections were founded Liverpool Museum.
 He was also a patron of the arts, especially of the poet Edward Lear who wrote The Owl and the Pussycat for the Earl's children.
 He was married to Charlotte Hornby.
 In 1844, he had a church built on the Knowsley Estate, St. Mary the Virgin, where several Stanleys found their final resting place.

 His son, Edward, succeeded him to become the 14th Earl.
 He is the most famous of the Earls of Derby.
 Known as a great parliamentary orator, he sat as Member of Parliament for Stockbridge, a seat bought by his father, Windsor and Lancashire North.
 In 1844 he was summoned to the House of Lords through a writ of acceleration in his father's junior title of Baron Stanley.
 Although at first a Whig, he later became a Tory and served three times Prime Minister of the United Kingdom.
-Lord Derby was married to Emma Wilbraham daughter of Edward Bootle-Wilbraham, 1st Baron Skelmersdale.
+Lord Derby was married to Emma Wilbraham, daughter of Edward Bootle-Wilbraham, 1st Baron Skelmersdale.
 They had a daughter and two sons, both of whom succeeded to the earldom.
 The eldest son Edward Henry, was a prominent politician and served under his father as Parliamentary Under-Secretary of State for Foreign Affairs and Foreign Secretary.
 He became Foreign Secretary again under Benjamin Disraeli.
 In 1880 he joined the Liberal Party and was Colonial Secretary under William Gladstone between 1882 and 1885.